Are you reading this blog on a work device?

 Security architects tailor their security approach to best fit their organization and sector, keeping in mind the risk calculations.
 Most plans have 3 common elements:

-Learning about these phases helps everyone understand on a deeper level how security architecture works and why it’s so important.
+Learning about these phases helps everyone understand more deeply how security architecture works and why it’s so important.

 Phase 1: Developing an Organization’s Policies, Standards, and Best Practices According to Cybersecurity Architecture Frameworks